zakiirfan/Customer-Segmentation/README.md

 This cluster is a loyal customer with the highest frequency compared to other clusters with the second largest spending and recency values that are still relatively low. company can offer products or services that have greater value and company need reviews from these customers so company can provide feedback.

 Cluster 3:
-This cluster is a lost customer with a high recency value and a small amount spent.
-Company can send promos via email for specific products but they are not the main focus.
+This cluster is a promising customer with a large amount of spending compared to other clusters. company can provide treatment in the form of discount offers and increase engagement by offering personal recommendations.